The wandering human

 Knud Højgaard Fonden

-Danish Arts Foundation Project Support Committee for Performing Arts; project support and tour support
+Danish Arts Foundation Project Support Committee for Performing Arts; project and touring support

 The Ministry of Culture’s Culture Pool for projects between Greenland and Denmark